Court that rarely leaks does so now in biggest case in years

 The draft says that a majority of the court is prepared to overrule the landmark 1973 decision, Roe v.
 Wade, that legalized abortion nationwide.
 A decision in the case had been expected before the court begins its summer recess in late June or early July, so it could be more than a month before the court actually issues a final opinion.
 If the court does what the draft suggests, the ruling would upend a nearly 50-year-old decision; its advance publication would also disturb an almost unbroken tradition of secrecy at the court.

-The document posted by Politico, which The Associated Press could not independently verify but which some court watchers said appeared legitimate, says the court’s opinion is delivered by Justice Samuel Alito.
-It also says the draft was distributed to other members of the court in February.
+Chief Justice John Roberts on Tuesday confirmed the draft’s authenticity and promised an investigation into the source of the leak.
+The draft opinion is by Justice Samuel Alito.
+Politico says the draft was distributed to other members of the court in February.
 Alito is a member of the court’s six-justice conservative majority.

 Lawyers and others who watch the court closely were shocked.
 Neal Katyal, who has argued dozens of cases before the court and as a young lawyer worked for Justice Stephen Breyer, compared the apparent leak to The New York Times’ 1971 publication of the government’s secret history of the Vietnam War, known as the Pentagon Papers.